Vector Search

 The following parameters can be employed in the creation of any type of vector index:

-• metric_type = L2|Cosine|IP: This parameter determines the distance metric used in vector search.
-Three options are available:
+• metric_type: This parameter determines the distance metric used in vector search.

-• L2: the L2 metric, also known as Euclidean distance.
+• L2: The L2 metric, also known as Euclidean distance.

-• Cosine: the cosine distance, which is based on cosine similarity.
+• Cosine: The cosine distance, which is based on cosine similarity.
 The cosine distance formula is calculated as:

 The cosine similarity can be obtained by subtracting the distance value from 1.